Skip to content

 8. Attach the generated HAR file to your support ticket or email.

-Internet Explorer does not support HAR files directly.
-Use a different browser like Chrome, Firefox, or Edge if possible.
-If you must use IE, follow Microsoft’s developer instructions for capturing network traffic (often results in an XML or CSV file) and provide that file instead.
+Internet Explorer does not support HAR file generation directly.
+We recommend using modern browsers like Chrome, Firefox, or Edge for HAR file creation.
+If you must use Internet Explorer, follow Microsoft’s developer instructions for capturing network traffic (typically resulting in XML or CSV files) and provide those files instead.

-Remember to attach the HAR file to your support ticket or email for effective troubleshooting help.
+Always attach the generated HAR file directly to your support ticket or email for effective troubleshooting assistance.
+HAR files contain detailed network information that helps support teams identify and resolve issues quickly.

 Open Api > Sniff API calls using Chrome